 Over the Top, Helicopters offers two stops on the trip where you can get out of the helicopter and you’re surrounded by gorgeous nature.
 HIGHLY recommended!

 We flew over the Fiordlands, through Milford Sound, and out to the Tasman Sea.
 We then landed on this spectacular black sand beach.
 Just look at that!

 View of the Tasman Sea from the helicopter

 Helicopter tour over the Fiordlands

 We then landed on the Park Pass Glacier, where this Chicago girl was happy to jump out into the snow.
 Fresh snow, sunshine, views from the mountains, and taking steps somewhere no one’s ever been—truly an unforgettable day.
 Thanks to Over the Top Helicopters for an incredible experience!

 Park Pass Glacier near Queenstown

-I’m happy to provide more information about the difference between Milford Sound cruise vs helicopter experiences to anyone considering the trip.
-There’s no bad way to see this spectacular, pristine part of the world.
+I’m happy to provide more information about the difference between Milford Sound cruise vs. helicopter experiences to anyone considering the trip.
+There’s no wrong way to see this spectacular, pristine part of the world.